That Unknown Family In My Dreams

 The dream can be oddly comforting, like coming back to a beloved memory.
 Or slightly haunting, like remembering something that never really happened.

-I don’t recall much about the past.
-The childhood past.
+I don’t recall much about my childhood.
 It is just a vague shape covered with cobwebs.
-Are my dreams a symbol of what’s there, but I can’t uncover?
-Nebulous ideas that could be memories, or maybe they’re just a product of my imagination.
+Are my dreams a symbol of what’s there that I can’t uncover?

 Either way, my dreams give me no answers.
 There is no answer as to why I can’t remember what most people seem to recall so easily.